tanzilmia/tech-blogs-claint/README.md

 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework [@tjholowaychuk]
 - Uses JWT authentication For Login And secure API
-- Use Bycript For Password Encoding
+- Use Bycript For Password Bycription
 - use Router For Easaly Code  ManageMent
-- use Mongoose For Connnect with mongoDB
+- use Mongoose For OBD and send data Mongodb
+- Use MongoDB Atlas for Database